KyleNBurke/KyleNBurke.github.io/internal_collisions/README.md

 This is what any collision detection algorithm will spit out, and it's exactly what we want.
 If we resolve the collision using this vector, the box will sit atop the line segment as desired.

-Now let's look at the direction of the minimum resolution vector for the other line segment.
+Now let's look at the direction of the minimum resolution vector for line segment C.

 ![](images/pic_4.png)